Ritalin Abuse & Addiction | Uses, Side Effects, & Treatment Options

 Long-term Ritalin use, both proper and improper, can lead to addiction.
 Ritalin addiction has a number of direct symptoms and withdrawal symptoms.

-A body which is tolerant to stimulant use may experience withdrawal symptoms.
+A body that is tolerant to stimulant use may experience withdrawal symptoms.
 Methylphenidate changes brain chemistry by affecting dopamine levels.
 The body may react when this drug is taken away suddenly.

 Symptoms of Ritalin withdrawal are usually linked to a lack of dopamine, and may include: